inspec/inspec/docs/resources/aws_iam_policies.md

 ---
 title: About the aws_iam_policies Resource
+platform: aws
 ---

 # aws_iam_policies

 Use the `aws_iam_policies` InSpec audit resource to test properties of some or all AWS IAM Policies.

-To test properties of all managed policies that are available in your AWS account, including your own customer-defined managed policies and all AWS managed policies.

-A policy is an entity in AWS that, when attached to an identity or resource, defines their permissions.
+An AWS IAM policy attaches to an identity or resource, defining their permissions.
 AWS evaluates these policies when a principal, such as a user, makes a request.
-Permissions in the policies determine whether the request is allowed or denied.
+Permissions defined in the identity or resource policies determines whether the request is allowed or denied.

 Each IAM Policy is uniquely identified by either its policy_name or arn.